METUrone/METURONE-Swarm/README.md

 That's it!
 However, if you will use ROS to communicate with your robots, you also need to install ROS from https://wiki.ros.org/ROS/Installation.

 # How to use?
 Although the system allows using with any kind of agent, current code only supports Crazyflie agents with OptiTrack systems.
-To adapt it to your system, you should rewrite `poses.py`, getting the position and orientation information somehow and print it.
+To adapt it to your system, you should rewrite `poses.py`, get the position and orientation information somehow and print it.
 We are aware that this is not performance-friendly, and will change it soon.
 There are also Crazyflie-specific code in `commander.py`, you may need to change or delete it according to your needs.

 You may also implement a different algorithm very easily with `METURONE-Swarm`.
 The only thing you should do is implementing `calculate_speed` and `CalculateCollisionSpeed` functions in `uav.py`.